AramZS/thespin/text-datagrid/ID-Luchador.markdown

 Berserk: No matter how much harm you take, you can always keep going until the current fight is over.
 During a fight, the Keeper may not use harm moves on you and you cannot die.
 When the fight ends, all harm takes effect as normal.

- Daredevil Move
+ Daredevil Move |
- Machismo
+ Machismo |
- Intensive Training
+ Intensive Training |
- Nanite Flush
+ Nanite Flush |

+ Suspicious Mind: If someone lies to you, you know it.

 Signature move:
 palm strike to stun, slip behind the buy, flip him forward so he's facedown in front of him.